o-bots7160/Examples/README.md

 _rghtFollower.follow(_rghtFront);
 _leftFollower.follow(_leftFront);
 //
-/* Differential drive is special and such has to modes */
+/* Differential drive is special and such has two modes */
-// Arcade drive uses one stick and looks for the x and y values from it.
-You enter this int
+// Arcade drive uses one stick and looks for the x and z values from it.

 // Differential Drive End//